dclelland/UrsusChat/README.md

 ### Chat list view

-- [ ] Cells need a set fixed height; also hide the table view separators until the content is loaded
+- [ ] Cells need a set fixed height
 - [ ] Test whether the split view works on iPad
 - [ ] Look into: Grouping chats by group (with table view headers...?)
     - Perhaps use a second list view, one up the hierarchy (will also need DMs, 'all chats' etc.)